📖 Looking for karrio's legacy docs? Visit docs.karrio.io

 1. Go to your Droplet’s page

-2. Click on “Backups” in the left sidebar
+2. Click “Backups” in the left sidebar

 3. Click “Enable Backups”

-This will create weekly backups of your entire Droplet.
+Creates weekly backups of your entire Droplet.

 Manual Database Backup